Important warning for older adults with dementia:

 - tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breastfeeding.
 If you become pregnant while taking brexpiprazole, call your doctor.
 Brexpiprazole may cause problems in newborns following delivery if it is taken during the last months of pregnancy.

-- you should know that brexpiprazole may make you drowsy.
-Do not drive a car or operate hazardous machinery until you know how this medication affects you.
+- you should know that brexpiprazole may make you drowsy and may affect your ability to think clearly and react quickly.
+Do not drive a car or operate hazardous machinery and take precautions to avoid falls until you know how this medication affects you.

 - you should know that you may experience hyperglycemia (increases in your blood sugar) while you are taking this medication, even if you do not already have diabetes.
 If you have schizophrenia, you are more likely to develop diabetes than people who do not have schizophrenia, and taking brexpiprazole or similar medications may increase this risk.
 Tell your doctor immediately if you have any of the following symptoms while you are taking brexpiprazole: extreme thirst, frequent urination, extreme hunger, blurred vision, or weakness.
 It is very important to call your doctor as soon as you have any of these symptoms, because high blood sugar can cause a serious condition called ketoacidosis.
 Ketoacidosis may become life-threatening if it is not treated at an early stage.
 Symptoms of ketoacidosis include dry mouth, nausea and vomiting, shortness of breath, breath that smells fruity, and decreased consciousness.